AlexanderSouthan/little_helpers/README.md

 * boxcar: Calculate a boxcar function.
 * boxcar_convolution: Calculate the convolution of a boxcar function with another function.
 * piecewise_polynomial: Calculate the y values of a piecewise polynomial.
+* flory_rehner: Calculate 1/M_c according to the Flory-Rehner equation.
+* Herschel_Bulkley: Calculate the stress according tot he Herschel-Bulkley model.
+* cum_dist_normal: Cumulative distribution function for the normal distribution.
+* cum_dist_normal_with_rise: Superposition of cum_dist_normal and a linear function through the origin.

 ## num_derive.py
 A simple method to calculate the derivative of discrete data.